Jordyn Woods & Tristan Thompson’s Relationship Following Cheating Scandal Revealed, Per ‘HL’

 Jordyn Woods and Tristan Thompson caused major controversy this week when it was revealed that they had hooked up behind Khloe Kardashian’s back.
 However, will they continue to see each other now that Khloe and Tristan have split?

-According to Hollywood Life, Jordyn Woods created chaos in the Kardashian-Jenner family when it was revealed that she had hooked up with Khloe Kardashian’s baby daddy, Tristan Thompson at a party last weekend.
+According to Hollywood Life, Jordyn Woods created chaos in the Kardashian-Jenner family when it was revealed that she had hooked up with Khloe Kardashian’s baby daddy, Tristan Thompson, at a party last weekend.

 The model was reportedly confronted by Khloe, and eventually admitted her wrongdoing.
-She was then kicked out of her best friend Kylie Jenner’s home, and fired from modeling for Khloe’s clothing line, Good American.
+She was then kicked out of best friend Kylie Jenner’s home, and fired from modeling for Khloe’s clothing line, Good American.

 Now that she’s lost so much, will Woods seek out a relationship with Thompson since Kardashian kicked him to the curb for his cheating ways?
 Sources tell the outlet that it’s not likely Jordyn and Tristan will continue to see each other, especially if Woods want to make peace with Kardashian and Jenner following her betrayal.

 Jordyn allegedly sees no future with Tristan, and is said to be focused on repairing her relationship with Kylie, who has been her best friend for years.
-The two women were as close as sisters, as Woods was there for Jenner through her pregnancy and childbirth, as well as while she adjusted to her first year as a new mother to daughter, Stormi.
+The two women were as close as sisters, as Woods was there for Jenner through her pregnancy and childbirth, as well as while she adjusted to her first year as a new mother to daughter Stormi.

 However, the insider reveals that even if Jordyn Woods and Kylie Jenner do reconcile, Khloe Kardashian will likely not forgive her betrayal, and nothing will ever be the same for Jordyn when it comes to her involvement with the family.